activelylazy/Rescripter/documentation/tutorial.md

 Having identified types, methods and tokens within source files, we might want to make changes to the source code.

 ### Insert Source Change
-The simplest change we can make is to insert a change into the source file.
+The simplest change we can make is to insert text into the source file.

 ```java
 var type = Find.typeByName("Person");